technique

 When to use it

-Use it whenever the pattern asks to knit, work garter stitch flat, create stockinette in the round or build basic stitch patterns.
+Use it whenever the pattern says to knit, work stockinette in the round, or build a knit-based texture.

 What to check